-• 5307C Section 5307 Urbanized Area Formula Program (funding for capital projects) • 5307F Section 5307 Flex (STBG funds flexed to Section 5307) • 5307O Section 5307 Urbanized Area Formula Program (funding for operating projects) • 5310 Section 5310 Enhanced Mobility of Seniors and Individuals with Disabilities Program • 53110 Section 5311 Nonurbanized Area Formula Program (funding for operating assistance in non-urbanized areas) • 5329 Section 5329 (State Safety Oversight) • 5337 Section 5337 (State of Good Repair Formula Program) • 5339F Section 5339 (Bus and Bus Facilities Formula Program) • CMAQ Congestion Mitigation and Air Quality (flexed to transit becomes 5307)
+• 5307C Section 5307 Urbanized Area Formula Program (funding for capital projects) • 5307F Section 5307 Flex (STBG funds flexed to Section 5307)

+• 5307O Section 5307 Urbanized Area Formula Program

+(funding for operating projects)

+• 5310 Section 5310 Enhanced Mobility of Seniors and

+Individuals with Disabilities Program

+• 53110 Section 5311 Nonurbanized Area Formula

+Program (funding for operating assistance in

+non-urbanized areas)

+• 5329 Section 5329 (State Safety Oversight)

+• 5337 Section 5337 (State of Good Repair Formula

+Program)

+• 5339D Section 5339 (Bus and Bus Facilities

+discretionary grant program)

+• 5339F Section 5339 (Bus and Bus Facilities Formula

+Program)

+• CMAQ Congestion Mitigation and Air Quality (flexed to

+transit becomes 5307)

+· · · · · · · · · · · · · · · · · · ·

-Project costs in the funding tables represent funds expected to be requested during a particular year by project phase.
+Project costs in the funding tables represent anticipated funding requests during a particular year by project phase.
 All figures are in thousands of dollars.
 The abbreviations in the Phase column stand for the following:

-- PL Planning: Initial phase of project development where the need for a project is documented and scoping is broad and involves the public. - ENG Engineering: Engineering funds involve detailed environmental studies as well as preliminary and final design. - ROW Right-of-Way: Funding to provide the necessary land for the project, or to protect corridors for future projects. - CON Construction: Funding to build the designed facility. - OTH Other7: This funding may include permits, inspections, utility costs, or in the case of transit, the purchase of capital equipment.
+- PL Planning: Initial phase of project development where the need and feasibility of a project is documented and scoping is broad and involves the public. - ENG Engineering: Engineering projects include preliminary and final design.
+Engineering funds involving detailed environmental studies and engineering to obtain NEPA are under preliminary design.
+Design activities

+- following preliminary design involve the preparation of final construction plans and are under final design. - ROW Right-of-Way: Funding to provide the necessary land for the project, or to protect corridors for future projects. - CON Construction: Funding to build the designed facility. - OTH Other: This funding may include permits, inspections, utility costs, and other non-infrastructure costs or in the case of transit, the purchase of capital equipment.